-Facebook Ads are a great service to offer to clients: they can directly earn your client money (which makes them an easier sell), your client should always be testing (which means they always need new ones) and you can get exact metrics to share (brag about) to other potential clients.
+Facebook/Meta Ads are a great service to offer to clients.
+They can directly earn your client money (which makes them an easier sell), your client should always be testing (which means they always need new ones), and you can get exact metrics to share (brag about) to other potential clients.

-But Facebook Ads are also changing and what worked before won’t work now.
+But Meta Ads are also changing and what worked before won’t work now.
 Or, at least, not for the moment.
-Really: They’re always changing.
+They’re always changing.

 And that’s great because your clients would benefit from a steady stream of new copy, but it’s a challenge for you to stay on top of new trends and come up with fresh ideas.